Melandel/workflow/README.md

 ### Root Folder ###

 The `$HOME/Desktop` folder is the root folder for my desktop environment.
-The main point is that accessing it doesn't require a file explorer
+The main point is that accessing its files and folders doesn't require a window

 The desktop environment consists of:
 * a `tools` folder for programs integrated in the workflow
-* a `my.pomodoro` file to use for tracking daily activity and celebrate progress.
-Also a todolist.
+* 3 files, `todo`, `done` and `achievements` to use for taking stock of my activity: tracking what I'm done, what I wanted to do, and celebrating progress
-* a `my.notes` file to use for writing drafts, taking notes, storing resource links, basically aknowledge database
+* a `drafts` folder to use for thinking: writing drafts, taking notes, storing resources, writing diagrams
-* a `tmp` folder for backup files, logs, archived diffs and other sandbox projects
+* a `tmp` folder for pretty much anything, including source code clones, sandbox projects and silly things
-* a `setup` folder for backup files, logs, archived diffs and other sandbox projects
+* a `setup` folder to use for storing tool configuration artefacts: bookmarks, config file, icons, etc.
-* a `snippets` folder
+* a `snippets` folder to host ultisnips snippets
+* a `templates` folder to store basically "folder" snippets, ie project templates for example

 ### Tools ###

-These tools go in the `tools` folder if possible, as well as in the environment variable `$PATH`
+These tools go in the `tools` folder if possible, and their binaries should be available through the environment variable `$PATH`

 | Functionality          | Program/Script                                                                                               | Notes                                                                                      |